Former China Politburo member pleads guilty to bribery - Journal du Cameroun

-A former top Chinese Communist Party official who was once tipped for a leadership post pleaded guilty at his bribery trial on Thursday, the latest target of President Xi Jinping’s sweeping anti-corruption crusade.
+A former top Chinese Communist Party official who was once tipped for a leadership post pleaded guilty to accepting millions in bribes at his trial Thursday, the latest senior cadre to fall in President Xi Jinping’s sweeping anti-corruption crusade.

-Sun Zhengcai, a former Politburo member and party chief of the southwestern mega-city of Chongqing, was accused by the prosecutor of taking advantage of his position to seek profits for others and illegally accepting a large amount of money and goods, according to the court’s Weibo account.
+Sun Zhengcai, a former Politburo member and party chief of the southwestern mega-city of Chongqing, was accused of taking advantage of his position to seek profits for others and illegally accepting money, according to the court’s Weibo account.

+Sun and his alleged associates were also charged with accepting money and goods worth 170 million yuan ($27 million) in return for providing help to unspecified organisations and individuals with engineering contracts, business operations and other matters, according to the No.1 Intermediate People’s Court in the northern city of Tianjin.

-The court said more than 130 people attended the trial, including members of the country’s top political advisory board and media reporters.
+The court said more than 130 people attended the trial, including members of the country’s top political advisory body and media.

 Sun, 54, had once been tipped for promotion to the Politburo’s elite seven-member standing committee, which rules the country and is presided over by Xi.